The Apache Software Foundation

-The ASF has been participating in many mentoring initiatives, and it's now partening in a pilot project with India ICFOSS to provide mentoring for undergraduated and graduated students that have interest in learning how to participate in open source communitites at ASF.
+The ASF has been participating in many mentoring initiatives, and it’s now partnering in a pilot project with India ICFOSS to provide mentoring for undergraduate and graduate students that have interest in learning how to participate in open source communities at ASF.

 The mentoring programme is not here to teach you to write documentation or code.
 It is here to help you understand how to make a valuable contribution to an Apache project.
 You can expect to be guided through our contribution processes.
 You can also expect to get technical support with respect to your chosen project.
 You cannot expect your mentor to be a “teacher”, they will provide enough information for you to progress within the project.
 You need to bring the confidence to take their guidance and discover the detail for yourself.

 |June 20||Local Workshop at ICFOSS headquarters in Kerala - India|